smarinovic/smarinovic.github.io/_posts/2020-06-09-EggHunter.md

 0x00404043 in egghunter ()
 ```

-The reason we got segmentation fault is because our program is trying to access unalocated memory.
+The reason we got segmentation fault is because our program is trying to access unallocated memory.
 We can verify this with following gdb command `x/1b 0x1` used to display one byte at given location 0x1:

 ```